repomesh/II-Commons/README.md

 ## Prebuilt datasets

 We provide prebuilt datasets for your use.
+You can import, index and use them out of the box.

 - 🤗 [Wikipedia English](https://huggingface.co/datasets/Leask/wikipedia_en)
 - 🤗 [PD12M](https://huggingface.co/datasets/Leask/pd12m)

+Skip the preparation steps and go to the [Query](#query) section if you want to use these prebuilt versions.

-And more datasets are coming soon.
+More prebuilt datasets are under construction and will be released soon.

 ## Prepare a Image Dataset